mariaines00/backend-interview-test/README.md

 ------

-### to run locally
+### Instructions to run the project locally

+0. have docker and docker-compose installed
-0. clone the repositor in your local machine
+1. clone the repositor in your local machine
-1. navigate to the directory containing the docker-compose.yml file
+2. navigate to the directory containing the docker-compose.yml file
-2. run docker-compose up -d --build
+3. run docker-compose up -d --build
-3. Use [postman](https://www.getpostman.com/) or an equivalent software to make use of the endpoints like explained above
+4. Use [postman](https://www.getpostman.com/) or an equivalent software to make use of the endpoints like explained above

 ------